Occitania: Outer settlements

-At the end of the 17th century, Valdenses flying persecution in the Occitan valleys settled in Baden, Hessen, and Wurtemberg (nowadays Germany).
-The use of Occitan language vanished during the 20th century, but some Occitan placenames are still in use.
+At the end of the 17th century, Valdenses fleeing persecution in the Occitan valleys settled in Baden, Hesse, and Wurtemberg (modern Germany).
+The use of the Occitan language vanished during the 20th century, but some Occitan placenames are still in use.

-In the 19th century, Occitans settled in America.
-Some Valdense colonies have retained their use of the language into the present day, such as those in Uruguay and in the United States.
+In the 19th century, Occitans settled in the Americas.
+Some Valdense colonies have retained their use of the language down to the present day, such as those in Uruguay and the United States.

 Cultural and political movements

 Occitanist associations or organizations

 The oldest Occitanist association is the Felibritge, founded in 1854.
 In 1945, after the Second World War, some of the association's members founded a distinct movement, the Institut d'Estudis Occitans (Institute of Occitan Studies).

-The main movements in France are as follows:
+Other organisations include the Calandreta, private associations of Occitan schools, and the Conselh de la Lenga Occitana (CLO), a scientific organization promoting codification of Occitan in the classical norm.